geonhee619/ASMC-BayesCV/README.md

 # ASMC-BayesCV

-This repository contains computer codes, output files, and figures for the paper:
+This is the [README.md](https://github.com/geonhee619/ASMC-BayesCV/blob/main/README.md) for the repository containing computer code, output files, and figures for the paper:

 Han, G. and Gelman, A. (2025) **"Adaptive sequential Monte Carlo for cross-validation in structural Bayesian hierarchical models"**. <https://arxiv.org/abs/2501.07685>